Recurrent Semi-supervised Classification and Constrained Adversarial Generation with Motion Capture Data: Our Semi-supervised Classification Models

-The sequence classifier is an MLP that outputs class probabilities based on the summary vector.
-This is the main task of interest, and the sequence classifier is therefore always used in our experiments.
-We again use the negative log-likelihood as the sequence classification error ($l_{SCE}$):
+The sequence classifier is a MLP that outputs class probabilities based on the summary vector.
+This is the main task of interest, the sequence classifier is therefore used in all of our our experiments.
+We again use the negative log-likelihood as the sequence classification error ($l_{SC}$):